This page has paths:

 Fishpoolhead Rampart / Causeway made from the ruins of the city

-Chapel of St. Mary Magdalene, built by Abbot Wulsin; today it is entirely submerged.
+Chapel of St. Mary Magdalene, built by Abbot Wulsin, today entirely destroyed.

 the road toward London